-Astellas Pharma US, Inc., located in Northbrook, Illinois, is a US affiliate of Tokyo-based Astellas Pharma Inc. Astellas is a pharmaceutical company dedicated to improving the health of people around the world through the provision of innovative and reliable pharmaceutical products.
-The organization is committed to becoming a global category leader in focused areas by combining outstanding R&D and marketing capabilities.
-For more information about Astellas Pharma US, Inc., please visit our website at www.Astellas.us.
+Astellas Pharma Inc. is a pharmaceutical company dedicated to improving the health of people around the world through provision of innovative and reliable pharmaceuticals.
+The organization is committed to becoming a global category leader in Oncology and Urology, and has several oncology compounds in development in addition to enzalutamide.
+For more information on Astellas Pharma Inc., please visit our website at www.astellas.com/en.

 Note Regarding Forward-Looking Statement - Medivation